A hierarchical loss and its problems when classifying non-hierarchically: Methods

 In order to provide appropriately normalized results, the input to the hierarchical loss needs to be a (discrete) probability distribution, not just an arbitrary collection of numbers.
 A ``softmax'' provides a good, standard means of converting any collection of real numbers into a proper probability distribution.
 Recall that the softmax of a sequence $x_1$,~$x_2$, \dots, $x_n$ of $n$ numbers is the normalized sequence $\exp(x_1)/Z$, $\exp(x_2)/Z$, \dots, $\exp(x_n)/Z$, where $Z = \sum_{k=1}^n \exp(x_k)$.
 Notice that each of the normalized numbers lies between 0 and 1, and the sum of the numbers in the normalized sequence is 1 --- the normalized sequence is a proper probability distribution.

-When generating the probability distribution over the leaves via a softmax, we should optimize based on the logarithm of the ``win'' introduced above rather than the ``win'' itself.
+When generating the probability distribution over the leaves via a softmax, we should optimize based on the logarithm of the ``win'' introduced in the subsections above rather than the ``win'' itself.
 In this case, omitting the contribution of the root to the objective value and its gradient makes the most sense, ensuring that a flat hierarchy (that is, a hierarchy which has only one level aside from the root's) results in the same training as with the usual cross-entropy loss.
-Henceforth, we omit the contribution of the root to the hierarchical wins and losses that we report, and we multiply by 2 the resulting win, so that its minimal and maximal possible values become 0 and 1 (with 0 corresponding to the most incorrect possible classification, and with 1 corresponding to the completely correct classification).
-Taking the logarithm also makes sense because the joint probability of stochastically independent samples is the product of the probabilities of the individual samples, making averaging (across the different samples) the logarithm of a function (the function could be the win) make more sense than averaging (across the samples) the function directly.
+Taking the logarithm also makes sense because the joint probability of stochastically independent samples is the product of the probabilities of the individual samples, making averaging across the different samples the logarithm of a function (the function could be the win) make more sense than averaging the function directly.
 That said, taking the logarithm emphasizes highly misclassified samples, which may not be desirable if misclassifying a few samples (while simultaneously reporting high confidence in their classification) should be acceptable.

 Indeed, if the logarithm of the win for even a single sample is infinite, then the average of the logarithm of the win is also infinite, irrespective of the values for other samples.
 Whether the hierarchy is full or flat, training on the logarithms of wins is very stringent, whereas the wins without the logarithms can be more meaningful as metrics of success or figures of merit.
-It can make good sense to train on the logarithm, which works really hard to accommodate and learn from the hardest samples, but to make the metric of success or figure of merit be robust against such uninteresting outliers.
+It can make good sense to train on the logarithm, which works really hard to accommodate and learn from the samples which are hardest to classify correctly, but to make the metric of success or figure of merit be robust against such uninteresting outliers.
 Thus, training with the logarithm of the win can make good sense, where the win --- without the logarithm --- is the metric of success or figure of merit for the testing or validation stage.